LibreSolar/charge-controller-firmware/README.md

 2. Adjust configuration in `zephyr/prj.conf` if necessary.

-3. Select the correct board in `platformio.ini` by removing the comment before the board name under `[platformio]` or create a file `custom.ini` with your personal settings.
+3. Select the correct board in `platformio.ini` by setting the variable `default_envs` under `[platformio]` to your board or create a file `custom.ini` with your personal settings.
 PlatformIO is configured for latest revision of the boards (see table above).
 For older revisions adjust `platformio.ini` and the `.json` files in `boards` folder manually or use native Zephyr environment.

 4. Connect the board via a programmer.
-See the Libre Solar website for [further project-agnostic instructions](http://libre.solar/docs/flashing).
+See the Libre Solar website for [further project-agnostic instructions](https://learn.libre.solar/development/flashing_debugging.html ).

 5. Press the upload button at the bottom left corner in VS Code.